 The firm shortlists 24 candidates to see over two assessment days.
-Each day includes a speed networking exercise with a panel of assessors (made up of partners and members of the management and HR teams), a written case study exercise, a client interview scenario, and a debate on a current affair.
-The topic of the debate is given on the day, and candidates have 20 minutes to prepare an argument either for or against the house.
+Each day includes a speed networking exercise with a panel of assessors (made up of partners, senior associates and members of the management and HR teams), a written case study exercise, a client interview scenario, and a presentation or debate on a current affair.
+The topic of the presentation or debate is given on the day, and candidates have 20 minutes to prepare.

 The day includes lunch with a spread of current trainees, NQs and junior fee earners, giving applicants the chance to ask about life at KN.
 They also get to ask the panel of assessors some questions at the end of the day.

 After the assessment day, the firm invites ten or so candidates back for a partner interview – the final stage of the selection process.
 Sources on the HR team tell us they keep an eye out for people who are “very motivated and enthusiastic” and “plan to make a long-term investment” in the firm.
 “Beyond academics we're looking for well-rounded applicants that are going to be good with people.”
 Communication skills, character, creativity and a sense of humour are all important.

 Kingsley Napley has worked on some of the most interest legal cases in recent history.
 Click here to read about them.

 Chambers Student: How has the past year been for the firm?
 Have any practices been particularly hot?

 Fiona Simpson: Our disputes, criminal, public law and corporate and commercial teams have all been particularly busy.
 That's not to say the others haven't been active but those are the ones that are particularly busy.